Fact Sheet 520

 3. If appropriate, get vaccinated against human papillomavirus (HPV), and hepatitis A & B.

 4. Get tested for hepatitis B and C, which increase the risk of liver cancer.
-If you are infected, be sure your health care provider monitors these infections.
+If you have hepatitis, be sure your health care provider monitors these infections.
+Most cases of hepatitis C infection can be cured, reducing the risk of cancer.

 5. Get annual cervical and anal Papanicolaou (PAP) tests.
 Anal testing should be done for both men and women.
 However, it is not generally available.
 Talk to your health care provider,